enso-org/enso/docs/distribution/launcher-cli.md

 described in
 [Installed Enso Distribution Layout](./distribution.md#installed-enso-distribution-layout).
 It removes the universal launcher and all components.
-By default, it asks the user for confirmation, but this can be skipped by adding a `--yes` flag.
+By default, it asks the user for confirmation, but this can be skipped by adding a `--auto-confirm` flag.

 Examples: